Topology-Aware Placement

 How tools encode this

 Slurm: the topology.conf file describes the cluster as a tree of switches and nodes.
 Slurm's topology plugin uses this to allocate GPUs that minimize the network distance for a job's communication pattern.
 The --switches constraint in sbatch tells Slurm that the job needs all nodes within a given number of switch hops.
-For a TP=8 job on H100, you typically use --switches=1 to force all 8 GPUs onto the same leaf, but for tight TP, the right answer is to constrain to a single node (e.g., one GPU per node is wrong; you want all 8 GPUs from one node).
+For a TP=8 job on HGX H100, you typically constrain to a single node (e.g., one GPU per node is wrong; you want all 8 GPUs from one HGX baseboard).
+On GB200 NVL72, the equivalent constraint is one rack: --switches=1 against the topology.conf level that maps to the NVL72 NVSwitch tier, so a TP group up to 72 GPUs can land on the same NVLink domain.

 Kubernetes: the standard topology labels (topology.kubernetes.io/zone, topology.kubernetes.io/region, plus custom labels like nvidia.com/nvlink-domain) drive the scheduler's placement.
 NVIDIA's GPU operator and the NCCL team publish patterns for k8s pod affinity rules that keep TP groups co-located.
 For DP, anti-affinity rules spread replicas across racks for fault isolation.